 1. There is a low ratio of text to image.
 If possible, adding more text content to the email would reduce this.

 2. The subject line is great and catchy but this might be causing the email to go to Spam.
 The combination of the exclamation points, the price, the words "Discount" and "Save Now" could be an issue.
 On their own these words are not at all an issue but combined it makes the email look more like a Spam email.
 We've got a list of words to avoid here if this will help.

-Lastly, I would highly suggest turning on your permission reminder.
+Lastly, if you are using a Legacy Newsletter in our older Second Generation Editor you can turn on your permission reminder.
 This will remind people of why they are getting your emails and help to reduce any manual spam reports.

 There are many different reasons that emails can go to Spam.
 While a test email going into a Spam Folder does not necessarily mean that your real send will go to Spam, taking a second look is always a great idea.
 We are happy to help test this with you to try to determine why the test email went into your Spam folder.
 Can you please email us at social_support(at)constantcontact(dot)com with a reference to this post, the name of the email in your account, the username, the email address you are testing to, and the email client you are using?
 Once we have this information we can do further testing.